-Due to the operating losses incurred since inception, the Company has no income tax provisions as at December 31, 2022.
+Due to the operating losses incurred since inception, the Company has no income tax provisions as at December 31, 2023.
 Realization of deferred tax assets is dependent on future earnings, if any, the timing and amount of which are uncertain.
 Accordingly, we have not yet recognized any deferred tax asset related to operating losses.
-Also, no other transactions have occurred that would lead to a deferred tax position.